joxoleon/knowledge-hub/KnowledgeHub/KnowledgeHub/Resources/Templates/LessonPromptTemplate.md

      - `type`: `"multiple_choice"`.
      - `proficiency`: The difficulty level (e.g., `"basic"`, `"intermediate"`, or `"advanced"`).
      - `question`: The question text, formatted as a markdown string.
+     - **Complexity and Variability**: While questions can be short, they may also be complex when beneficial for comprehension.
+For example, questions can include indented code blocks or diagrams for reference.
      - `answers`: An array of answer choices.
      - `correctAnswerIndex`: Index of the correct answer within the `answers` array.
-     - `explanation`: A markdown-formatted explanation that clarifies why the correct answer is correct and why other options are incorrect.
+     - `explanation`: A markdown-formatted explanation that clarifies why the correct answer is right and why other options are incorrect.
    - **Requirements**:
      - Generate at least 5 well-thought-out questions that test different facets of the lesson topic, helping reinforce core concepts.